Adjusted Age Calculator

 We need to know the adjusted age of a baby to correctly assess its development and milestones.
 If we didn't use the corrected gestational age calculator, we could draw the false conclusion that the baby is not developing properly, which may lead to the application of unnecessary or even harmful treatments.
 You should always inform your pediatrician that your baby was born preterm.

-After your baby's adjusted age is 24-months, you should start using their chronological age instead.
+After your baby's adjusted age is 24-months, you should start using their chronological age.

 📚 Age adjustment for prematurity is a method recommended by: